Interview Question: "What Are Your Salary Expectations?"

 This data can help inform your answer to questions about salary expectations, but this isn’t the only criteria to consider.
 Your salary expectations should also factor in your seniority, experience level, educational background and any specialisations or unique skills other applicants in the field may not have.

-How to answer salary expectation questions (with examples)
+How to answer salary expectation questions during an interview (with examples)

 When a recruiter or hiring manager asks, “What are your salary expectations?” there are a few ways you can answer.
 Here are some suggestions, with example responses: